seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Survived Mutant: Substituted 2.0 with 1.0
+<strong>Survived Mutant:</strong> Substituted 2.0 with 1.0

-Analysis: One of the test cases, specifically getZeroCentralValueValidRangeTest(), utilized an object of type Range where the lower and upper bounds were -20 and 20 respectively.
+<strong>Analysis:</strong> One of the test cases, specifically getZeroCentralValueValidRangeTest(), utilized an object of type Range where the lower and upper bounds were -20 and 20 respectively.
 As such, if the calculation was replaced with this.lower / 1.0 + this.upper / 1.0, it would yield the same result, 0.0, thus not catching the mutant and killing it.

 2.
 ```